-Replacing your old mattress with a brand new one should be straightforward enough but, for whatever reason, this process often ends up being a lot more complicated and stressful than it needs to be.
+Replacing your old mattress with a brand new one should be straightforward enough especially when done with mattress reviews, but, for whatever reason, this process often ends up being a lot more complicated and stressful than it needs to be.
 You can find yourself asking questions like; what is the standard size of a bed?
 Is my bedframe smaller or larger than the average?
 How can I tell the difference between European or UK sizes?
 Will my new mattress fit my old frame?
 The list goes on.

 However, it’s very important to get this decision right.
 After all, beds and mattresses are notorious for being expensive.
 Making a mistake can be costly and returning them is cumbersome.
 To help our readers avoid this predicament and ensure they get the very best product for them, we decided to create this concise and comprehensive guide to mattress and bed sizes UK.
 Read on to find out more information.